IrascibleBasil/pharis-mod-list/modlist.md

 Makes it so many smoke effects are much more laid back and easier on the eyes.

 ### [Remiros' Minor Retextures - Mist Retexture](https://www.nexusmods.com/morrowind/mods/44322)
+Improves the texture for the mist used in Ancestral Tombs.
+The mist is now much smoother and more detailed, as well as less opaque and flat.

 ### [Qwerty's Various Graphics - Blood](https://www.nexusmods.com/morrowind/mods/46026)
+Realistic blood splatter in high resolution.

 ### [Skeleton and Metal Sparks blood retexture](https://www.nexusmods.com/morrowind/mods/43359)
+Retexture for the two other blood types - Skeleton (white) and Metal Sparks (gold).

 ### [Magic VFX Retexture by Articus](https://www.nexusmods.com/morrowind/mods/47702)
 This mod adds High Quality (512) animated textures for magic effects.